 Using a trust involves a complex set of tax rules and regulations.
 Before moving forward with a trust, consider working with a professional who is familiar with the rules and regulations.

 Some people are comfortable with their current gifting strategies.
-Others, however, may want a more advanced strategy that can maximize both your gift and generate potential tax benefits.
+Others, however, may want a more advanced strategy that can maximize their gift and generate potential tax benefits.
 A financial professional can help you assess which approach may work best for you.

 Remember, the information in this article is not intended as tax or legal advice.
 And it may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.